anirudh6415/Robotics_matlab-MAE-547/README.md

 ### How to Run the Project

 1. **MATLAB Scripts:**
-   - The source code for the project is provided in the `/src/` directory.
+   - The source code for the project is provided in the respective directories.
-   - Use MATLAB to run the scripts `dynamics_analysis.m`, `control_system.m`, and `trajectories.m`.
-   - Ensure that all required data files from the `/data/` directory are in the MATLAB path before running the scripts.

 2. **Documentation:**
    - The final project report, including detailed explanations and results, is available in the `/docs/` directory.